How to open a business bank account

 - Proof of residency (if you’re from outside the EU)

-If you’re opening a bank account for a limited company, you’ll also need to provide your registered business name, address, number, and date of incorporation.
-You’ll also need the personal details of anyone else on the application.
-Depending on the bank you choose, you may also need your tax and VAT registration details.
+Opening a bank account for a limited company?
+You’ll also need to provide your registered business name, address, number, and date of incorporation.

 How long does it take to open a business bank account?

-The best business bank account may not always be the one that offers free business banking for a limited time (usually 12-24 months) to attract new customers.
-You will need to start paying the monthly fee once that offer expires.
+Such introductory offers are to attract new customers, meaning you’ll need to start paying a monthly fee once it expires.
 This can be between £5 – £15 per month.

 Look past the offers and assess which accounts offer your business the best value in the long term.